AJGreaves/portrait-artist/testing.md

     4. Confirm that the two buttons move to stacked on top of each other for mobile devices and display next to each other for larger screens.

 6. Footer:
-    1. Repeat verification steps done for footer on home page.
+    1. Repeat verification steps done for footer on Home page.
     2. Confirm that footer code is identical on all html pages.